Edit

 Tip

-To accelerate the creation of STAC Items, we have a detailed tutorial and also have an open source tool called STAC Forge.
+To accelerate the creation of STAC Items, use the detailed tutorial and the open source tool called STAC Forge.

 Diagram illustrating the secure data ingestion process into Microsoft Planetary Computer Pro using Azure Blob Storage and Managed Identity.

-Ingested data can be visualized both in the built-in Data Explorer or through your own applications.
+You can visualize ingested data in the built-in Data Explorer or through your own applications.

 Note

-A STAC Collection must be configured to support visualization before it is visible in the Data Explorer.
+You must configure a STAC Collection to support visualization before it appears in the Data Explorer.

 Planetary Computer Pro's Tiler service requires configuration to properly display your ingested data.
-All of these configuration options are available under the Configuration tab in the STAC Collection view:
+You can find all of these configuration options under the Configuration tab in the STAC Collection view:

 Screenshot of the Configure collection button in the GeoCatalog web interface.

-Once data has been ingested, it's available for use in applications inside and outside of Microsoft Planetary Computer Pro.
+After you ingest data, you can use it in applications inside and outside of Microsoft Planetary Computer Pro.

 Screenshot showing where the Data Explorer tab is.

-Data can also be accessed directly using the GeoCatalog APIs.
+You can also access data directly by using the GeoCatalog APIs.
 For details on establishing permissions for your applications, review the Application Authentication documentation.

 Get help